tribp/Getting-Started-Vue/README.md

 **watch vs methods/computed**

 **watch** gives us the ability to react to changes.
 Big difference with methods or computed is that watch is **'asynchronous'**.
 Incase of methods or computed all the code is executed **'synchrounous' !**.
-Use case of watch and needed asynchronous behavoiur are the start of a timer (cfr setTimeout(function,time)) or a API call.
+Use case of watch and needed asynchronous behaviour are the start of a timer (cfr setTimeout(function,time)) or a API call.

 What is Vue ?